 International Student Services

-Quincy College currently welcomes more than 350 International students to our campus from around the world.
+Quincy College welcomes international students to our campus from around the world.
 Our international students have chosen this two year institution for the same reasons American students did: Quincy College’s committed faculty and small class sizes, opportunities to transfer to four-year universities, outstanding academic programs, flexible class schedules, convenient location in the Boston area, and affordability.

 Quincy College makes it easy to transfer to a four-year institution as we have articulation agreements with many public and private universities.
 After completing one of our associate degree programs, our students can transfer easily to a four year university to earn a Bachelor’s degree.

-We also have many clubs and organizations to enhance student life at Quincy College such as Phi Theta Kappa and Gamma Beta Phi Honor Societies, Intramural sports, various job fairs, a student-run newspaper, and more.
+We also have many clubs and organizations to enhance student life at Quincy College such as Phi Theta Kappa Honor Society, Intramural sports, and more.
 Additionally, we offer student services to further enrich your experience at Quincy College.
-The Nicastro Learning Center offers one-on-one tutoring, The Office of Career Services will help you find an internship or part-time job, and our Student Success Coaches are here to help you if you are feeling overwhelmed or stressed.
+We offer one-on-one in-person and virtual tutoring, The Office of Career Services will help you find an internship or part-time job, and our Student Success Coaches are here to help you if you are feeling overwhelmed or stressed.

 Our International Student Services Office provides support and services to all international students at Quincy College.
 We strive to make the transition to an American college easy and enjoyable by helping you find a place to live, providing academic advising, and counseling you on immigration matters.